Dog Whisperer with Cesar Millan: Awards

 In 2005 and again in 2007, Millan was awarded the Michael Landon Award for Inspiration to Youth Through Television.
 The show received Emmy nominations for Outstanding Reality Program in both 2006 and 2007, though it did not take the award on either occasion.

 In 2008, Dog Whisperer won TV Best Variety or Reality Show at the 23rd Annual Imagen Foundation Awards, and also won the People's Choice Award for Favorite Animal Show that same year.
 Dog Whisperer again won the People's Choice Awards in the category of Favorite Animal Show in 2010.

 In 2010, the show was nominated for the Directors Guild of America Award for Outstanding Directorial Achievement in Reality Programs but did not take the awards.

+Legal issues

+Millan's pit bull, Junior, allegedly killed Queen Latifah's dog and attacked gymnast Lidia Matiss.
+In 2017 Matiss was named as the plaintiff in a lawsuit against Millan.
+In response to the lawsuit, Millan claimed Matiss had assumed the risk of being attacked because she knew the dog was dangerous and claimed that Matiss was "negligent," though Millan did not specify how.